Rautāwhiri: Rotorua Girls' High School embraces history with new name - NZ Herald

 The school has also embraced a new motto; "Whāia ko te mātauranga - seek ye from the fountain of knowledge".

-The name Rautāwhiri relates to the land the school now sits on, gifted by Ngāti Whakaue in 1959 when Rotorua High School split into Rotorua Boys' High and Rotorua Girls' High.
+The name Rautāwhiri relates to the land the school now sits on, gifted by Ngāti Whakaue in 1959 when Rotorua High School split into Rotorua Boys' and Rotorua Girls'.

-The four house names are the same as those used in 1959 when Rotorua Girls' High School was established and connect to wāhine toa of Ngāti Whakaue.
-These were used until 2015 when school numbers meant a reduction to three houses for which the names Taini, Makereti and Witarina.
+The house names are the same as those used in 1959 when Girls' High was established and connect to wāhine toa of Ngāti Whakaue.
+They were used until 2015 when school numbers meant a reduction to three houses, named Taini, Makereti and Witarina.

-Rotorua Girls' principal Sarah Davis said the school went to Ngāti Whakaue in search of an identity that would "stand the test of time" and reintroduce the relationship between the two.
+Girls' High principal Sarah Davis said the school went to Ngāti Whakaue in search of an identity that would "stand the test of time" and reintroduce their relationship.

 She said under the guidance of Ngāti Whakaue representatives Rawiri Waru and Norma Sturley the school now has an identity Davis is confident students and staff alike will connect with.